The 5 Best Restaurants In Split, Croatia – Our Picks.

 Since 2003, Makrovega has aimed to improve healthy eating and encourage plant-based nutrition through the use of legumes, organic grains, and fresh vegetables.
 This Split vegan restaurant is a must-try places to eat in Split Croatia for vegetarians.

 Sample a tasty selection of soups, stews, pies, salads, and pasta, even while keeping an eye on the revolving food list as per the chef’s unique tastes.
 Bear in mind, drinking alcohol and smoking is restricted in the restaurant. http://www.makrovega.hr/

-So the above are my picks of the best restaurants in Split.
-The restaurants tend to stick to tried and true favourites to satisfy their customers & this is exactly what we wanted!
+So the above are my picks of the best restaurants in Split old town & surrounds.
+The restaurants tend to stick to tried and true favourites to satisfy their customers & this is exactly what we wanted on our Split vacation.

-Please note, we have mentioned various dishes that were available when this was written – if you want to try one of them, PLEASE check with them before you go!
+Please note, we have mentioned various dishes that were available when this was written – if you want to try one of them, PLEASE check with them before you go for dinner in Split!
 The menus may have changed since our visit!

 There are a few exotic dining places, but grilled fish, stewed meat, fluffy pizza, and homemade pasta are the comfort foods that you will discover on most of their menus.